Code-Institute-Submissions/CI-MS1-Mobile-App-Product-Page/README.md

 ### Current features

 - 4 main sections

 - Navigation menu on top

 - Contact information in the footer

 - Contact from - sends the information to an email address

 - Modal pop-up when clicking/tapping on the App Store link

 - Responsive desgn: Besides minor changes (eg. font size), there are some major layout changes depending on the viewport size:
     ![table](http://c-ronics.com/course/responsiveDesignTable.png)

 ### Planned features

-- Active link to the App Store (once the App is online)
+- Active link to the App Store, and updated screenshots, once the App becomes available

 - A news section at the bottom of the homepage (index.html), eg. for release notes

 - Add pricing information

 ***
 ## Testing